rolandtoth/Blog/input/batch-optimize-images-for-the-web-locally-windows/index.md

 - directory structure kept
 - more control on settings
 - in-place optimization (overwrite files)
-- no filesize limits, e.g. Kraken has 1 Mb / 16 Mb limits (free/pro)
+- no file size limits, e.g. Kraken has 1 Mb / 16 Mb limits (free/pro)

 Of course there are some disadvantages as well: